echang15/rapidprototyping-django/README.md

 ```

-*NOTE: Your prompt will change after activating a virtual environemnt.
+*NOTE: Your prompt will change after activating a virtual environment.
 This will let you know you did thing correctly, as well as help identify which environment is active.*

 # Django Walkthrough
 We are going to create an app that will create some To-Dos.
 This is a very abbreviated tutorial that is tailored for our example application, and does not cover all of Django at great depth.
-For that, you should walk though the [offical documentation](https://docs.djangoproject.com/en/1.11/) and [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
+For that, you should walk though the [official documentation](https://docs.djangoproject.com/en/1.11/) and [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).

 For our application, we need a way to create, view, update, and delete todos.
-As a strech goal, we would like the ability to have different people login and be able to work with only the todos that belong to them.
+As a stretch goal, we would like the ability to have different people login and be able to work with only the todos that belong to them.

 ## Ready your environment
 ### Create a django virtual environment